 - Large containers of chicken nuggets or fish sticks

-- Whole bag of french fries, chicken wings, and more
+- A whole bag of french fries, chicken wings, and more

-The left-hand side of the oven features a catch which prevents the oven rack or baking tray sliding out accidentally.
+The left-hand side of the oven features a catch that prevents the oven rack or baking tray from sliding out accidentally.
 It’s also useful for holding the baking tray or oven rack halfway out when loading or unloading food.